-PSUs are stock awards in which the number of shares ultimately received by the employee depends on a performance measure and can vary depending on the achievement against the performance measure.
-Certain of CommScope's PSUs have an internal performance measure vesting at the end of three years.
+PSUs are stock awards in which the number of shares ultimately received by the employee depends on achievement towards a performance measure.
+Certain of CommScope's PSUs have an internal performance measure and the awards vest at the end of three years.
 The number of shares issued under these awards can vary between 0% and 300% of the number of PSUs granted.
-The fair value of these awards was determined on the date of grant based on the Company's stock price.
+The fair value of these awards is determined on the date of grant based on the Company's stock price.

-Certain of CommScope's PSUs have a market condition performance measure based on stock price milestones as well as a service condition.
+CommScope also has PSUs with a market condition performance measure based on stock price milestones over a three-year period.
 The number of shares issued under these awards can vary between 0% to 100% of the number of PSUs granted.
-The Company used a Monte Carlo simulation model to estimate the fair value of these PSUs at the date of grant.
+In addition, the Company has PSUs with a market condition based on the Company's total stockholder return (TSR) ranking relative to the S&P 500 TSR for a three-year period.
+The number of shares issued under these awards can vary between 0% to 200% of the number of PSUs granted.
+The Company uses a Monte Carlo simulation model to estimate the fair value of PSUs with a market condition performance measure at the date of grant.
 Key assumptions used in the model include the risk-free interest rate, which reflects the yield on zero-coupon U.S. treasury securities, and stock price volatility, which is derived based on the historical volatility of the Company's stock.

-The following table presents the weighted average assumptions used to estimate the fair value of PSU awards with a market condition performance measure granted during the years ended December 31, 2021 and 2020:
+The following table presents the weighted average assumptions used to estimate the fair value of these awards granted:

 Year Ended December 31,

-2021 20 )20
+2022 2020

-Risk-free interest rate 0.4 % 0.2 %
+Risk-free interest rate 1.7% 0.4% 0.2 %

-Expected volatility 56.0% 51.7%
+Expected volatility 61.2% 56.0% 51.7%

-Weighted average fair value at grant date \$ 11.21 \$ 4.03
+Weighted average fair value at grant date \$ 11.21 \$ 11.21 \$ 4.03